Amlodipine/valsartan (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have kidney problems, liver disease, heart or blood vessel problems (including heart failure or history of heart attack), or a mineral imbalance (such as high potassium or low sodium in the blood).
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, angina, heart failure, or a history of heart attack.
 Also tell your doctor if you have surgery scheduled.
-Tell your doctor if you have had angioedema that was caused by a blood pressure medicine.

 Possible Side Effects While Using This Medicine